Academic Calendar

 3 Credits Weekly (3-0-0)

-This course involves the exploration and critical evaluation of two emerging areas of scholarship or professional practice in policing.
+This course involves the exploration and critical evaluation of two emerging areas of scholarship or professional practice in policing and public safety.
 Topics covered may include areas of study such as surveillance, crime and intelligence analysis, emerging trends or issues in policing, and/or innovative approaches to policing and public safety.

 PSSC 261